Syed Ali Haider

 Ali received his MFA in fiction from Texas State University.
 He taught English at St. Stephen’s Episcopal School, where he developed the curriculum for the school’s introductory Creative Writing elective.
 While living in Texas, he has run summer writing camps and taught workshops in Austin and Corpus Christi.
 His writing has appeared in Glimmer Train, Cimarron Review, and Juked.
 Roxane Gay selected his essay “Porkistan” for publication on The Butter.
 He is currently working on a novel about Detroit.

 Heather is a Licensed Master Social Worker with an MSSW from the University of Texas at Austin and a BA in Comparative Literature from Oberlin College.
-Prior to joining Austin Bat Cave, she worked with various local nonprofits, including Communities in Schools of Central Texas and the Institute for Restorative Justice and Restorative Dialogue.
+Prior to joining Austin Bat Cave, she worked with various local nonprofits, including Communities in Schools of Central Texas at Manor High School and Garza High School and the Institute for Restorative Justice and Restorative Dialogue.

 Regional Program Manager

 Leticia Urieta is proud Tejana writer from Austin, TX.
 She is a graduate of Agnes Scott College and holds an MFA in Fiction writing from Texas State University.
 She is currently at work on her novel that tells the story of a Mexican soldadera caught up in the march to Texas during Texas’ war with Mexico.
 She has been a teacher and teaching artist in the greater Austin area for ten years and loves working with folks to help them tell their stories.

 Tammy traces her development work back to Chicago’s nonprofit literacy field.
 Before joining ABC, Tammy served as the Director of Development at 826CHI.